 |2.
 Solo Updates||individual accountability|

 Everything starts from the Meeting Lobby, and at the end of the process, we send out a Meeting Summary.
 Let’s get started…

-Parabol Action Meetings are led by a meeting leader, called the Facilitator.
-Any teammate who clicks "Start Action Meeting" from your team’s meeting Lobby becomes the Facilitator for the day.
+Parabol Check-in Meetings are led by a meeting leader, called the Facilitator.
+Any teammate who clicks "Start Check-In Meeting" from your team’s meeting Lobby becomes the Facilitator for the day.

-As the Facilitator advances the meeting, each teammate is given an opportunity to answer a randomized Social Check-in Question.
+As the Facilitator advances the meeting, each teammate is given an opportunity to answer a randomized Icebreaker for the meeting.
 After each person responds, the Facilitator marks them “Present” or “Absent” and moves to the next teammate until the round is complete.

-What it sounds like: If the check-in prompt is, “What has your attention today?” responses might be: “I’ve got a sick kid at home, I might have to stay on Mute”, or “I’m on deadline, I’m really frazzled today”, or “I’m excited for my anniversary dinner plans tonight.”
+What it sounds like: If the Icebreaker is, “What has your attention today?” responses might be: “I’ve got a sick kid at home, I might have to stay on Mute”, or “I’m on deadline, I’m really frazzled today”, or “I’m excited for my anniversary dinner plans tonight.”